Saint Stanislaus of Jesus and Mary Papczyński (1631-1701)

 Podoliniec—The Piarist Fathers' church and college from 1642.
-Bl.
-Papczyński was assigned there several times.
+St. Papczyński was assigned there several times.

 Jaroslaw—The Jesuit Fathers' church and college.
-Bl.
-Stanislaus was a student here from mid-May to the end of July in 1646.
+St. Stanislaus was a student here from mid-May to the end of July in 1646.

 Lubocz—The old chapel in the village center.
 Formerly Lubocza, this was the place where

 St. Stanislaus resided after he left the Piarists.

 However, the simple vows which the Marians were making at the time were little binding in the existing circumstances, and the fate of the Congregation depended simply on the bishop.
 This problem became particularly apparent after the death of Bishop Wierzbowski in 1687.
 For these reasons, St. Papczyński, who was already 60 years old, set out on a journey by foot for Rome in 1690, in order to obtain the papal approval for his Order.
 Unfortunately, he arrived there at a time when the Holy See was without a Pope, thus he only procured a spiritual affiliation of the Marians with several other Orders.
 The approbation of "Norma vitae" as the Congregation's statutes, which took place a couple of years later, was a fruit of this journey.